rudylattae/compare/doc/usage/managing-expectations.rst

 Why manage unmet expectations?
 ================================

-When practicing TDD/BDD/ATDD/Specification by example, you will notice that the biggest win comes neither from "100% code coverage" nor having a "green build".
-On the contrary, your automated unit or acceptance tests are at their best when you have a broken build!

-Why?
-The end-goal of writing "tests" before you write code is to build a specification (a living documentation if you will) for the overall feature-set and technical design of your code.
+The goal of writing "tests" before you write code is to build a specification (a living documentation if you will) for the overall feature-set and technical design of your code.